 - And they asked him, saying, Master, but when shall these things be? and what sign will there be when these things shall come to pass?
 But when ye shall hear of wars and commotions, be not terrified: for these things must first come to pass; but the end is not by and by.
 And when these things begin to come to pass, then look up, and lift up your heads; for your redemption draweth nigh.
 So likewise ye, when ye see these things come to pass, know ye that the kingdom of God is nigh at hand.
 Verily I say unto you, This generation shall not pass away, till all be fulfilled.
 Heaven and earth shall pass away: but my words shall not pass away.
 Watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man.
 (Luke 21:7, 9, 28, 31-33, 36 KJV)

 There is not one place in the Book of Acts or any of the Epistles where Christians got sidetracked with the issues of the day even though their world was filled with injustices, corruption, cruelty, and evil.
 They always addressed those in authority with the proper respect.
+Look what both Paul and Peter command us in Romans 13:1-2 and 1 Peter 2:13-14, keeping in mind that they were both martyred by these government authorities they told Christians to submit to.
 Paul could of very easily debated with the greatest minds of his time about the issues of the day.
 Instead he chose to preach Christ to everyone he came in contact with.
 The world needs to have lives transformed, not swayed!
 So please do not get angry as you see the blatant moral decline of our society and the unrighteous decisions of our governmental leaders.
 You may be correct with what you say or write, but what good is it if you alienate and taint your witness for Christ.
 Look around my friend for there are sinners all around that need Christ and the simple Gospel.

 - But you, beloved, building yourselves up on your most holy faith, praying in the Holy Spirit, keep yourselves in the love of God, looking for the mercy of our Lord Jesus Christ unto eternal life.
 And on some have compassion, making a distinction; but others save with fear, pulling them out of the fire, hating even the garment defiled by the flesh.
 (Jude 1:20-23 NKJV)